 This post is inspired by reading George Soros’s paper on reflexivity.
-I’ve taken the basic idea but then applied it to investing in a different way to Soros.
-The result is that I end up writing about a something a bit different.
 The implications are fairly intuitive and I think crucial to understanding why markets behave the way they do.
 This post is more abstract conjecture than practical advice, but hopefully I’ve managed to come up with something that manages to be thought-provoking but accessible.

-However, this is not what happens in reality.
-The underlying issue is that most investors do not have a mental model of how much a share is intrinsically worth.
+This isn’t always determined by perceptions of the value of the business.
 Working this out is inherently complex and arbitrary.
 The future profits of an investment are determined by many complex future interactions, involving both competition and macroeconomic factors.
 This creates a large degree of uncertainty in what these profits might turn out to be.
 On top of this, there is also a challenge in deciding how these future profits should be valued.
 What is the right discount rate to use?
 How should we think about quantifying risk?

 Investors do not have consistent answers to these questions and so lack objective methods for valuing equities.
 Instead, many may use biased heuristics to make rough or relative assessments of valuation.
 Others may behave more strategically, attempting to anticipate and respond to the behaviour of the market.
 Some (including me) may decide not to rely on estimating fair value but instead invest primarily based on other characteristics they believe tend to be relatively undervalued by other investors.
 Others may invest based on historic share price movements.
 Others look at how results are going to stack up against ‘expectations’ over the next year or two.
 Or any combination of the above.
 The outcome of these divergent approaches is that share prices can become more arbitrary in the valuations they reflect.